kubedb/docs/docs/guides/mysql/initialization/gitsync.md

 The `git-sync` container has two required flags:
 - `--repo`  – specifies the remote Git repository to sync.
-- `--root`  – specifies the working directory where the repository will be cloned.
+- `--root`  – specifies the working directory where the repository will be cloned.Here name `/git`is fixed

 Here, the value of the `--link` argument must match the value of `spec.init.script.scriptPath`.
 The `--link` argument creates a symlink that always points to the latest synced data.